rishabh1911007/WhatsAppAutomation/README.md

 Demo: https://youtu.be/wpWuBtKcmZM

-This is for fun and the code is only about of 2 lines , lol first you have to install this package named as pywhatkit, from pip command or you can download it manually. command for installing is: pip install pywhatkit That's it.
+This is for fun and the code is only about of 2 lines , lol. first you have to install this package named as pywhatkit, from pip command or you can download it manually. command for installing is: pip install pywhatkit That's it.